 5 Easy Steps To Buying Your First Stock

-The more I grew up, the more I started caring about my future and how I should be intelligent with how I spend my money.
-Because, to be honest, it’s too easy to get lost and want to buy a bunch of crap we never end up using, or even worse, spending it on a night out of drinking and ordering the most expensive meal on the menu.
+The more I grew up, the more I started caring about my future and how I should be intelligent with spending my money.
+Because, to be honest, it's too easy to get lost and want to buy a bunch of crap we never end up using, or even worse, spending it on a night out of drinking and ordering the most expensive meal on the menu.

 Step number one:

-For those who are employed with a 9-5 job and are lucky enough to have a 401K, you can start by signing up with your 401K provider: Fidelity Investments, Vanguard, Empower Retirement, or Voya Financial to mention a few.
+For those employed with a 9-5 job and are lucky enough to have a 401K, you can start by signing up with your 401K provider: Fidelity Investments, Vanguard, Empower Retirement, or Voya Financial to mention a few.
 In my case, I have a Fidelity Investments account, and I will be using this one as an example.
 Ask your HR department if you are not sure which company manages your 401K.

 Step number two: